The Science of Anger: How Your Brain Hijacks You (and How to Take Back Control)

 But to the rest of us, it feels like a switch being flipped, the red flood of heat in the chest, the sharp snap of words we can’t take back, the trembling aftershocks that linger long after silence falls.

-And yet, there is a quieter truth buried beneath that fire: every time we resist the eruption, every time we pause instead of explode, the brain rewires itself.
+And yet, there is a simple truth buried beneath that firey explosion: every time we resist the eruption, every time we pause instead of explode, the brain rewires itself.

-Our prefrontal cortex (the crown jewel of human reason) grows stronger, like a muscle.
+Our prefrontal cortex (the crown jewel of human reason) grows stronger, like a muscle, and we become calmer, smarter, and harder to manipulate.
+We gain more control over ourselves and the internal war that rages in our minds.

 The Brain on Fire: The Amygdala Hijack